mbabynames search ✿

 Kalliope Michelle

-Kalliope means "noble and strong".
+Kalliope means "beautiful voice".
 Michelle means "who is like God".
-The pairing gives the name a layered quality: noble and strong on one side, who is like God on the other.
+The pairing gives the name a layered quality: beautiful voice on one side, who is like God on the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast